PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 <p align="center">
   <img src="/images/blog/overtone/colormap_rollout_v1.png" alt="Visual comparison of rollout behavior under fixed and cyclic patch schedules" width="40%" style="mix-blend-mode: darken;">
 </p>

-One exciting outcome of Overtone is that we can now do inference-time scaling.
-As the model supports multiple patch or stride settings, we can control both the timing and type of tokenization.
+One of the more interesting consequences of Overtone is that tokenization no longer has to stay fixed during rollout.
+Once the model supports multiple patch or stride settings, we can control not just the scale of tokenization, but also when and how it changes.

 We explored several inference-time rollout schedules, including simple periodic cycles, two-step dwell schedules, warm-up schedules, and random schedules.
-A striking finding is that the schedule choice really matters.
-Not all ways of varying tokenization are equally good.
-In our experiments, simple structured schedules like **4 → 8 → 16** often perform best, while random schedules could noticeably degrade rollout quality.
-We expect these trends to depend on factors such as the model architecture and the type of dataset.
+The schedule choice matters quite a bit.
+Not every way of varying tokenization works equally well.
+In our experiments, simple structured schedules like **4 → 8 → 16** often performed best, while random schedules could noticeably hurt rollout quality.
+I suspect the best choice will depend on the model architecture and on the dataset.

 ---